decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-06-5fminus1-simplex.md

 In our [previous post](https://decentralizedthoughts.github.io/2025-07-18-two-round-Simplex/), we described a 2-round [partially synchronous](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) BFT protocol for $n = 5f+1$.
 In this follow-up post, we **push the bound to $n = 5f-1$**, achieving [optimal 2-round commit](https://decentralizedthoughts.github.io/2021-02-28-good-case-latency-of-byzantine-broadcast-a-complete-categorization/) in the [Simplex style](https://decentralizedthoughts.github.io/2025-06-18-simplex/).

 We then extend the result to $n=3f+2p-1$ for $0<p\leq f$ that obtains liveness for $p$ Byzantine.
 This can be used to obtain a [concurrent 2 round and 3 round protocol](https://decentralizedthoughts.github.io/2025-07-29-2-round-3-round-simplex/) with the optimal fault tolerance.
+For a map of the surrounding Simplex line, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 ## Intuition